brianhouse/art_and_code/units/0_algorithm/description.md

 First, what this course is _not_: we are not going to learn Photoshop, Illustrator, Video editing, or audio workstations.
 Mastering software like that is a legitimate take on what Digital Media is, and I apologize if that's what anyone is looking for.

-...but what we are going to do in this course is to make art by programming a computer.
+...but what we are going to do in this course is to make art by learning to program a computer.

-In the computer science department, your learn to program by solving problems.
-Here, you'll learn to code by making up your own problems, or more generally, the problem is how to express yourselves by telling the computer what to do.
+In the computer science department, you learn to program by solving problems.
+Here, you'll learn to program by making up your own problems, or more generally, the problem is how to express yourselves by telling the computer what to do (and ultimately learning from the computer what might be interesting to express).

-That's what code is—an organized set of instructions given to the computer to produce a desired outcome.
-There's a fancy word we use for that: algorithm.
+That's what a program is—an organized set of instructions given to the computer to produce some outcome.
+There's also a fancy (and much older) word we also use for that (what is it?): **algorithm**.

 Are algorithms always on the computer?
-What are other examples? *[musical score, blueprints, IKEA, Legos...]*
+What are other examples besides code? *[musical score, blueprints, IKEA, Legos...]*

-A recipe is really a beautiful example of an algorithm, and it's a lot like code.
+A recipe is really a beautiful example of an algorithm, and it's a lot like a computer program.
 You have a set of specialized terms, like "tablespoon" and "mince", and it involves all kinds of technological equipment.

 How do you come up with a recipe?
 - experimentation, trial-and-error